MANAGEMT 7087NA - Managing Contemporary Organisations

 Learning & Teaching Activities

-There are a variety of individual processes including intelligence, personality, perception, attitudes and thinking that influence our behaviour, the decisions we make, our views of the other people, our perspectives on why other people behave as they do compared with ourselves, etc. Physical and social ‘genetics’ give us habitual ways of responding in particular situations.
+There are a variety of individual attributes and processes such as intelligence, personality, perception, attitudes and thinking that influence our behaviour, the decisions we make, our views of the other people, our perspectives on why other people behave as they do compared with ourselves, etc. Physical and social ‘genetics’ give us habitual ways of responding in particular situations.

 Lovallo, D and Sibony O. (2010) The case for behavioural strategy.
 The McKinsey Quarterly March: 1-10.